ShiloBuchnik/Linear-Algebra-Calculator/README.md

 2. Square system of equations solver: Solving a system of equations, using Least Squares (and utilizing QR decomposition to do it)
 *An older version of this calculator used Cramer's rule.
 3. Matrix multiplication: Multiplying 2 matrices
 4. Convolution: Finding the linear and circular convolution of 2 vectors

+It utilizes Windows' API to enable ANSI escape sequences (thus, enabling colored printing)

 The source code is protected Ⓒ under the 'DO WHAT THE FUCK YOU WANT WITH IT' clause